Footage-Firm/learn-fargate/README.md

             # Set team name in your environment
             ENV TEAM_NAME="Roughnecks"
             ```
-        1. Create your own `.env.production` file or get a copy from someone else.
-This will have the production database information.
-            - One is uploaded at https://s3.amazonaws.com/learn-fargate/.env.production
         1. Build your image:
             ```shell
             $ docker build . -t learn-fargate:roughnecks